 - Cord prolapse.

 The maternal mortality ratio is the number of women who die during pregnancy, labour, or the puerperium, and is expressed per 100 000 live births.
 Therefore, if 25 women die during pregnancy, labour, or the puerperium in a healthcare region where 50 000 live births occur each year, the maternal mortality ratio for that region in that year will be 50 per 100 000 (i.e. 25/50 000 × 100 000).

 The maternal mortality ratio in low and middle-income countries or poor communities in high-income countries is usually 50 or more per 100 000 live births.
 This contrasts with the maternal mortality ratio of less than 10 per 100 000 live births in most high-income countries with good health services.

 It is important to note that women who die as a result of complications in early pregnancy, e.g. septic miscarriage or ectopic pregnancy, are included under maternal deaths.

-The maternal mortality rate in developing countries is high.
+The maternal mortality rate in low and middle income countries is high.

 15-24 What is the value of knowing the maternal mortality ratio in your region?

 It is very important to determine the maternal mortality ratio in each region of the country as this ratio reflects the quality of the care provided to women during pregnancy, and during and after delivery.
 Even in a poor community, the maternal mortality ratio can be reduced by the provision of good perinatal care.
 Knowing the maternal mortality ratio of a region also allows comparisons to be made with other regions or comparisons between patients delivered in different years in a region.
 As the quality of perinatal care improves, the maternal mortality ratio should decrease.